 Above: the Allegheny Front (in red) is also the boundary for central PA dialects, not unexpected as people's travel would historically be impeded there, and the differing geology has probably led to different economic activity.
 Nice illustration of the principle that geological barriers obstruct both gene and meme flow.
 Below: another box checked: view from the top of Mt.
 Davis, the highest point in Pennsyvania, at 3,213'.
 Yes, lower than Foresthill.
 But still neat and felt very plateau-y.

 Another point!
 The PA-MD-WV tripoint!
 I'd previously seen Fort Necessity (where young George Washington learned the value of guerilla warfare from the French), Wright's Fallingwater, and Ohiopyle rapids, and my travel companion was satisfied merely hearing the eloquent orations I delivered on these and many other topics during the drive.
 Unknown to me until this visit: a few miles from Fallingwater is Kentuck Knob, another Wright home.
-(And very unpatriotic of me to say, I saw a restored Qing Dynasty official's home in Chengdu, Sichuan, China, that I thought was much cooler than Fallingwater.)
+(And very unpatriotic of me to say, I saw a restored Qing Dynasty official's home in Chengdu, Sichuan, China, that I thought was much cooler than Fallingwater; scroll down here for some pics.)
 For a while I have been scheming to run up Mt.
 Summit, the face of Chestnut Ridge, the very last of the Allegheny-Appalachian system as one heads from the East Coast into the Midwest - but there is no safe way to do it.
 Yes, the local club holds a race once a year where (I verified) they run up the highway - not safe! - and there's a road that comes up the back way right past where Washington (or his native ally) killed the French officer Jumonville that sparked the Seven Years War (or the true first world war, depending who you ask).
 Either way, also not safe.

 Above: your blogger at the tripoint.
 In the background are West Virginia border guards, who scrutinized our entry papers closely, and then ate them.
 Below: Mt.
 Summit Hotel at the top of Chestnut Ridge, the edge of the Alleghenies, looking west over the start of the plains.
 Washington's French-killing spot is about three miles from here.